The category of matroids: Factorization

 Epimorphisms in $\Matrp$ can be further decomposed into a quotient followed by a lattice-preserving map~\cite[page~228]{white:matroids}.
 This would give another orthogonal factorization system with $\mathcal{L}$ quotients and and $\mathcal{R}$ lattice-preserving maps followed by embeddings, except that the fill-in $h$, which has to be the function $l' \circ f \circ l^{-1}$ by Lemma~\ref{lem:quotients}, need not be a strong map.

-Finally, any quotient can be decomposed into an embedding followed by a contraction, as we have seen in Lemma~\ref{lem:higgs}.
-Again this does not give a weak factorization system, but the matroid $Q$ of Lemma~\ref{lem:higgs} is the minimal matroid through which a quotient factors like this~\cite{kennedy1975majors}.
+Finally, any quotient can be decomposed into an embedding followed by a contraction~\cite[page~228]{white:matroids}.
+Again this does not give a weak factorization system, but there exists a construction for the minimal matroid through which a quotient factors like this~\cite{kennedy1975majors}.

-\begin{theorem} The category $\Matrp$ has an orthogonal factorization system where $\mathcal{L}$ consists of lattice-preserving maps and $\mathcal{R}$ consists of maps that are injective on elements of each rank-1 flat. \end{theorem} \begin{proof} Given a morphism $f \colon M \to N$, a matroid $I$ is uniquely specified by saying that $L(I)=L(M)$, that $I$ has the same rank-0 flat as $N$, and that the nonloop elements of each rank-1 flat $F_i$ are copies of the elements of the elements of $f(F_i)$ (including extra copies of the loops).
+\begin{theorem} The category $\Matrp$ has an orthogonal factorization system where $\mathcal{L}$ consists of lattice-preserving maps and $\mathcal{R}$ consists of maps that are injective on elements of each rank-1 flat. \end{theorem} \begin{proof} For simplicity, and without loss of generality, we identify isomorphic lattices in this proof.
+Given a morphism $f \colon M \to N$, a matroid $I$ is uniquely specified by saying that $L(I)=L(M)$, that $I$ has the same rank-0 flat as $N$, and that the nonloop elements of each rank-1 flat $F_i$ are copies of the elements of the elements of $f(F_i)$ (including extra copies of the loops).
 Now $f$ decomposes as $\smash{M \stackrel{l}{\to} I \stackrel{r}{\to} N}$, where $l$ is the lattice-preserving map that acts as $f$ on elements when ignoring indices $i$, and $r$ is the map with $L(r)=L(f)$ that sends each element of $I$ to the unindexed version of the element in $N$.
-Then $l$ is strong because $L(l)=\id[L(M)]$, and $r$ is strong because $L(r)=L(f)$.
+Then $l$ is strong because $L(l)=\id{L(M)}$, and $r$ is strong because $L(r)=L(f)$.
 By definition $l$ is lattice-preserving, and $r$ is obviously injective on elements of each rank-1 flat.
 Both $\mathcal{L}$ and $\mathcal{R}$ contain all isomorphisms by Lemma~\ref{lem:isomorphisms}.

-For the fill-in $h$ in~\eqref{eq:fillin}, take the morphisms with $L(h)=L(f)$ that acts on $g$ on elements when ignoring indices.
+For the fill-in $h$ in~\eqref{eq:fillin}, take the morphism with $L(h)=L(f)$ that acts on $g$ on elements when ignoring indices.
 This is by construction the unique strong map that makes both squares commute, as we conclude by considering what $h$ does on lattices and on elements.

 \end{proof}